 Where This Leaves the Series

 The useful frame, in all three cases, is not “the model failed” but “what, precisely, does the model lack that would be required to succeed?”
-The answers point in different directions: better tokenisation; real-time world access and calibrated uncertainty; richer models of speaker intent and conversational context.
-The first is an engineering problem.
-The second is partially solvable with tools and still hard.
-The third is unsolved.
+The remedies point in different directions: deterministic character tools, relevant world access with explicit uncertainty, and better goal/context inference.
+A viral answer does not tell us which implementation will generalise.

 References